Tulsa TV Memories

 "Damon Knight's introduction argues that McKenna, eschewing 'the trivial puzzles and adventures' of so much SF, 'tackled the basic problems of philosophy'; both 'Fiddler's Green' and the partly autobiographical 'The Secret Place' bear out this judgment."

-John Graves was executive producer of Weir's acclaimed previous movie, "Picnic at Hanging Rock", which communicated a similar feeling of unease in an Australian aboriginal setting.
-Around the time of that production, he became friends with actor David Gulpilil, who made a strong impression in "The Last Wave".
+John Graves was executive producer of Weir's acclaimed previous movie, "Picnic at Hanging Rock", which communicated a similar feeling of unease in an Australian Aboriginal setting.
+Around the time of that production, he became friends with Aboriginal actor David Gulpilil, who made a strong impression in "The Last Wave".
 Graves talked about the unique actor on his web site, TheGraveSite.com, and in his memoirs, Just Say Yes, available at the site.

 (This paragraph actually relates to TV and Tiki culture!)
 I chatted with Mr. Graves on the phone about this and other aspects of his career.
 He was Manager of Film Programs at NBC in the 1960s through 1970, thus overseeing such favorites of mine as Then Came Bronson and The Man From U.N.C.L.E.
 He is a tennis buddy of Robert Drasnin, who wrote music for U.N.C.L.E. and created two classic albums of Exotica Tiki music, 1959's Voodoo! and last year's Voodoo II.
 John himself is a jazz pianist with a solo CD to his credit.